pingcap/tidb/docs/design/2022-09-28-flashback-to-timestamp.md

 * Pre-checks.
 After all checks are passed, TiDB will disable GC and closed PD schedule for the cluster.
 The specific checks are as follows:
     * The FlashbackTS is after `tikv_gc_safe_point`.
-    * The FlashbackTS is before the minimal store resolved TS.
+    * The FlashbackTS is before the minimal store resolved timestamp.
-    * No related DDL history in flashback time range.
+    * No DDL job was executing at FlashbackTS.
     * No running related DDL jobs.

 * TiDB get flashback key ranges and splits them into separate regions to avoid locking unrelated key ranges.
 Then TiDB send `PrepareFlashbackToVersion` RPC requests to lock regions in TiKV.
 Once locked, no more read, write and scheduling operations are allowed for those regions.

-* After locked all relevant key ranges, the DDL Owner will update schema version and synchronize it to other TiDBs.
+* After locked all relevant key ranges, the DDL owner will update schema version and synchronize it to other TiDBs.
 When other TiDB applies the `SchemaDiff` of type `Flashback To Timestamp`, it will disconnect all relevant links.

 * Send `FlashbackToVersion` RPC requests to all relevant key ranges with same `commit_ts`.
 Each region handles its own flashback progress independently.
     * Read the old MVCC data and write it again with the given `commit_ts` to pretend it's a new transaction commit.
     * Release the Raft proposing lock and resume the lease read.

-* TiDB checks whether all the requests returned successfully, and retries those that failed with same `commit_ts` until the whole flashback is done.
+* TiDB checks whether all the requests returned successfully, and retries those failed requests with the same `commit_ts`.
+After all requests finished, the DDL owner update the schema version with new type named `ReloadSchemaMap`, so that all TiDB servers regenerate the schema map from TiKV.

 * After `Flashback To Timestamp` is finished, TiDB will restore all changed global variables and restart PD schedule.
 At the same time, notify `Stats Handle` to reload statistics from TiKV.